warren-bank/dapp-deploy/README.md

   -v, --verbose                 Configure how much information is logged to the
                                 console during the deployment of contracts.
                                                                          [count]
-  --help                        Show help                              [boolean]
+  -q, --quiet                   Disable log messages.
+Output is restricted to
+                                the address(es) of newly deployed contracts.
+If a single contract is specified, returns a string.
+Otherwise, returns a hash (name => address) in JSON format.
+This data can be piped to other applications.[boolean] [default: false] --help                        Show help                              [boolean]

 Examples: